MichalJanosik/Reddit/README.md

 # Reddit
-#### Simple reddit clone, where as a user you can register, log in, create posts, list existing posts, upvote, downvote
+#### Simple reddit clone, where as a user you can register, log in, create posts, list existing posts, upvote, downvote.

-### Tech Stack:
+### Tech stack used:
 - Java SE
+- IntelliJ IDEA
 - Gradle
 - Spring Boot
    - Spring Web